tobiasGuta/Disaster-Mesh-Chat/README.md

 - 🛰️ Satellite or cell coverage is gone
 - 👥 People still need to communicate securely and fast

-Perfect for first responders, local communities, off-grid projects, or tech demos.
+Perfect for first responders, local communities.

 ---